tr7zw/EntityCulling/README.md

 <img src="https://tr7zw.github.io/uikit/links/underlined/more_details.png" style="vertical-align: middle;" alt="Link">
 </a> <br><br>
 📄 License: tr7zw Protective License <br>
-Feel free to use this mod in your Modrinth and CurseForge-hosted modpacks without asking for permission.
+Feel free to use this mod in your Modrinth and CurseForge-hosted modpacks or YouTube videos without asking for permission.
 Do not redistribute the JAR files anywhere else!